Aiko-IT-Systems/DisCatSharp/DisCatSharp.Docs/faq.md

 There are two possible reasons:
 #### Connection issue between your bot application and Discord.
 Check your internet connection and ensure that the machine your bot is hosted on has a stable internet connection.<br/>
-If your local network has no issues, the problem could be with either Discord or Cloudfare.
+If your local network has no issues, the problem could be with either Discord or Cloudflare.
 In which case, it's out of your control.

 #### Complex, long-running code in an event handler.
 Any event handlers that have the potential to run for more than a few seconds could cause a deadlock, and cause several heartbeats to be skipped.